ArvinDing/codechampion/README.md

-Website we created for our tutoring club the code champion.
+Website we created for our tutoring club: the code champion.

 To run website, Download Python 3.7.4 or above and run the serv.py file.
 Open up any browser and go to the website localhost:8080